elotroalex/frontlines/pages/ebola_history.md

 history and the first to affect urban areas[^1], the epidemic quickly spread across multiple international borders and became a major global health emergency.
-A total of 28,616 confirmed and suspected Ebola cases were recorded in Guinea, Liberia and Sierra Leone, and the disease resulted in at least 11,310 deaths in those countries.[^2] The devastation caused by the virus sparked widespread fear throughout West Africa, while numerous factors including cultural practices and
+A total of 28,616 confirmed and suspected Ebola cases were recorded in Guinea, Liberia, and Sierra Leone, and the disease resulted in at least 11,310 deaths in those countries.[^2] The devastation caused by the virus sparked widespread fear throughout West Africa, while numerous factors including cultural practices and